AndreyAkinshin/aakinshin.net/content/posts/2020/kde-bw/index.md

   It means that the density plot will look like a combination of individual peeks (one peek per each sample element).
 * A *huge* bandwidth leads to *oversmoothing*.
   It means that the density plot will look like a unimodal distribution and hide all non-unimodal distribution properties
-    (e.g., if a distribution is multimodal, we will not see it on the plot).
+    (e.g., if a distribution is multimodal, we will not see it in the plot).

 {{< example >}}
 *Input:* $x = \{3, 4, 7\}$, $h \in \{ 0.2, 0.3, 0.4, 0.5, 1, 1.5 \}$, $K$ is the normal kernel.